processone/docs.ejabberd.im/content/developer/extending-ejabberd/modules.md

 Basically running modules_update_specs once a week is enough to keep in sync but you may prefer to manually call this only before you need to install a new module or an attended upgrade.
-Then you can list available modules
+Then you can list available modules:

 ~~~ bash
 $ ejabberdctl modules_available